Five Pillars of Food SafetyDr. Shiv Chopra, B.V.SC., M.SC. PH.D. July 1, 2014

 - U.S. Centres for Disease Control and Prevention: Antibiotic Resistance Threats Report and Food-borne Germs, 2013.

 - Tom Levit: Overuse of drugs in animal farming linked to growing antibiotic resistance in humans.
 Ecologist: 23 May, 2011.

 - Nathan Rankin: Farm Use of Antibiotics Defies Scrutiny.
 New York Times, Sept.
 2012.

 - Melissa Conrad Stoppler: Mad Cow Disease and variant Creutzfeldt-Jakob Disease. emedicinehealth, 18 June, 2014.

 - Nancy Swanson: Scientists outraged at journal retraction of GMO rat study. examiner.com Dec.
 4, 2013.

 - Nancy Swanson: Seralini study on the toxic effects of a GMOs and glyphosate republished. examiner.com Jun.24, 2014.

-Shiv Chopra is a world renowned scientist.
+Shiv Chopra was a world renowned scientist.
 A former Senior Scientific Advisor for the regulatory assessment of drugs, vaccines and foods at Health Canada, Dr. Chopra is best remembered for his refusal to pass genetically modified Bovine Growth Hormone, which was designed to induce extra milk production in dairy cows.
-A recipient of numerous national and international integrity awards, he is the author of Corrupt to the Core: Memoirs of a Health Canada Whistleblower, which provides a detailed account of how Health Canada and U.S. FDA officials are failing to enforce the Food and Drugs Act in both these jurisdictions, on the behest of industry lobbies.
-Dr. Chopra is a coveted speaker, and is currently the Honorary President of the Canadian Council on Food Sovereignty & Health www.CCFSH.org
+A recipient of numerous national and international integrity awards, he was the author of Corrupt to the Core: Memoirs of a Health Canada Whistleblower, which provides a detailed account of how Health Canada and U.S. FDA officials are failing to enforce the Food and Drugs Act in both these jurisdictions, on the behest of industry lobbies.
+Dr. Chopra was a coveted speaker, and is currently the Honorary President of the Canadian Council on Food Sovereignty & Health www.CCFSH.org